jhpyle/docassemble/clinic.md

 ## Exercise 5: add a conditional warning screen

-Your boss points out that the tenant will have a much easier time opening the judgment within ten days of the judgment, because the legal standard is more lenient.
-Therefore, if ten days have not elapsed since the judgment was entered, the user should be warned to file the Petition To Open by the deadline.
+Your boss points out that the tenant will have a much easier time opening the judgment within ten days of the hearing, because the legal standard is more lenient.
+Therefore, if ten days have not elapsed since the hearing, the user should be warned to file the Petition To Open by the deadline.

 Hints:
 * You will notice that date fields have `datatype: date`.
 Read the